The Best Metal Detector for the Beach?

 You’ve probably seen videos on YouTube from metal detectorists who consistently make legendary finds at the beach.
 These people seem to do extremely well on an almost daily basis pulling Gold and Silver out of the sand!

-Because the beach sand is constantly shifting and turning we find that the denser and generally more valuable items like coins, gold and silver jewelry are sinking down and ending up lower down in the sand than they began.
+Because the beach sand is constantly shifting and turning we find that the denser and generally more valuable items like coins, gold and silver jewellery are sinking down and ending up deeper in the sand than they began.

 As you can see in the image below, heavier items generally end up down near rocks or clay at the bottom of the beach.
 Often we find that the bottom of the beach gets closer as you move towards the water.
 Just like a gold pan, the sand banks up on the edge but the heavier items stay very still, often remaining undisturbed for decades.

 Dense items like gold are all over the beach but are most often found near or in the water because they are generally shallower in the sand layer.